 Alejandro:(as he's being eliminated) This show just got 100% less beautiful!

 Sierra.
 Some people find her stalker-like tendencies funny, but others find her annoying for that exact reason.

-Lightning also has gotten mixed reception.
-Part of the fandom hates him for being an obnoxious Jerk Jock and were annoyed how he just drifted himself through the season while acting like an idiot throughout, while the other half finds him to be one of the most hilarious characters in the show, and rivaling that of Lindsay's humor.
+Lightning has also gotten mixed reception.
+Part of the fandom hates him for being a flat comic-relief character who was irrelevant for the first half of the season and made little to no plot contribution, before his sudden character change into an obnoxious Jerk Jock.
+The other half find him to be one of the most hilarious, enjoyable characters on the show, rivaling that of Lindsay's humor.

 Amy.
 Some people feel that her cruelty to her sister was pushed too far, but others find this trait entertaining, being reminiscent to that of Heather in Island, and think it helps create Samey's development as a character.
 In addition, some people find her cruelty to be so ridiculous that it is actually funny, but others hate her even more because of it, believing she comes across as flat with no redeeming qualities.

 Scarlett's run as a one-episode-antagonist has received both praise and criticism.
-She is regarded as either the best or the worst villain of all time.
+She is typically regarded as either the best or worst antagonist of all time.

 The run-on, dragged out Cameron VS Lightning finale debate of Revenge of the Island.
 While the finale's plot was fairly well-received there's still quite a bit of conflict over which finalist deserved to win: